EmaroLab/armor/commands.md

 (e.g. if you add an individual to a non-existing class, the class will be created automatically).

+**If you need a command that does not yet exists, please contact us or open an issue.**

 ## Manipulations
 Commands that somehow change the state of an ontology reference are called manipulation commands.
 If an identified client is mounted on a reference,